 3. What is a School of Record?

-The Forum on Education Abroad defines this as "a U.S. accredited institution of higher education that officially documents and awards credits for programs or institutions that are not accredited in the U.S." The school of record verifies and documents the educational value of the program, and issues a transcript to students, documenting their completion of the "course" and the credits earned.
+The Forum on Education Abroad defines this as “a U.S. accredited institution of higher education that officially documents and awards credits for programs or institutions that are not accredited in the U.S.” The school of record verifies and documents the educational value of the program, and issues a transcript to students, documenting their completion of the “course” and the credits earned.
 The school of record charges a fee for this service.
-The Intern Group has two schools of record; further details can be found below.
+The Intern Group has a school of record; further details can be found below.

 4. Can I earn transfer credit from a school of record if I am studying at a university outside of the United States?

 Possibly, but only your academic advisor can answer for certain.

 5. Can I earn transfer credit from a school of record if I am not currently in school at all?

 No. In order to register for credit from a school of record, you must be currently enrolled in an accredited institution of higher learning.